The Goose Steps Out: Reception

+Home media

-DVD/Blu-ray: In 2017 to celebrate the 75th Anniversary of the film, a digitally restored version was released by Studio Canal.
-The Special features include the Will Hay short film, Go to Blazes (1942), an Interview with Graham Rinaldi, author of the 2009 Will Hay biography and a Will Hay audio featurette by Simon Heffer, part of the BBC Radio 3 series, The Essay: British Film Comedians.
+In 2017 to celebrate the 75th Anniversary of the film, a digitally restored version was released on DVD/Blu-Ray by Studio Canal.
+The special features include the Will Hay short film, Go to Blazes (1942), an Interview with Graham Rinaldi, author of the 2009 Hay biography and a Hay audio featurette by Simon Heffer, part of the BBC Radio 3 series, The Essay: British Film Comedians.